top of page

 The “Railroads” connecting the stations were the paths these freedom seekers and their abolitionist supporters used: Most were streams, creeks, rivers, lakes, high grass fields, and thick wooded segments of land, whose landscapes and features allowed freedom seekers to move undetected, mostly at night, and also to be close to natural food and water sources while hiding during daylight.

-Legacy Land & Water Partners aims to preserve the remaining open spaces of these UGRR trail areas, and in doing so, preserve and protect the “veins of freedom in the land of our country’s Democracy.”
+Our goal is to preserve the remaining open spaces of these UGRR trail areas, and in doing so, preserve and protect the “veins of freedom in the land of our country’s Democracy.”
 These open spaces provide motivation to appreciate freedom and preserve our Democracy’s critical natural resource lands and biodiverse wildlife habitats that still exist as the historical theater of the moving, the hidden, the battles for individual liberties by diverse allies.

 While the history of the Underground Railroad (UGRR) is difficult, the activities and experiences of the freedom seekers, abolitionists and others that helped on these paths to freedom provide an opportunity to create deeper connections to our waterways, fields, wildlife, and wildlife habitats.
 These deeper connections educate, empower, heal, and inspire lifelong appreciation of nature and wildlife, and a context for daily reflection on the freedom to enjoy them.
+Join the preservation effort and elevating the historical importance of these natural resources spaces.
+Todd@LegacyLandWater.org

 garr ugrr chester railroad.jpg